wiired24/NostalgiaJS/README.md

 ![Alt Text](https://i.imgur.com/by30Sxd.png)

 # Why NostalgiaJS?
 NostalgiaJS was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built natively for the linux/Unix desktop.
-Rather than trying to have every feature ever, It was designed to be minimal, easy to use, customizeable, and above all fun.
-It's still very early in development so some things may occasionally break and it may not have x feature impleneted yet.
+Rather than trying to have every feature ever, It was designed to be minimal, fast, easy to use, customizeable, and above all fun.
+It's still early in development so some things may occasionally break and it may not have x feature impleneted yet.
 I do think at this point it's stable enough for general use.
 However you can expect various features and bug fixes to be added as development continues.

 # Troubleshooting
 While NostalgiaJS is generally considered stable enough for use at this point, if you do come across a bug please let me know about it by submitting an issue on Github and I will look into it.
 Some common things to be aware of.
 If you're launching a game on mac or linux that requires a .exe emulator file, make sure you have wine installed on your machine.
 If you are loading a libretro core, make sure that you have the proper file which should be a `<platform-name>libretro.so file` and that you have retroarch installed on your machine.
 If you're using a standalone emulator binary to launch a rom, and the emulator won't launch or doesn't start it may just be an issue with that specific emulator in which case I'd recommend trying the libretro core equivalent instead.